schuchert/wikispaces/pages/FitNesse.Tutorials.ScriptTables.md

 {% endhighlight %}

 * Save this and set the page type to Suite.
-* Edit the following URL (to add a child page): <http://localhost:8080/FrontPage.DigitalVideoRecorderExamples.ScriptTableExamples.CreatingManyProgramsExample>
+* Edit the following URL (to add a child page): [localhost url](http://localhost:8080/FrontPage.DigitalVideoRecorderExamples.ScriptTableExamples.CreatingManyProgramsExample)
 * Copy the table above into the contents of the page (replacing the !contents line)
 * See the page type to Test.
 * Run the test, verify that you see a warning (in yellow) of the missing Generate Programs class